NZAVS Present at Parliament to 'Let them Live out of the Labs'

 Similar Reforms in the USA and Australia

-The ‘Beagle Bill’ has been successfully passed in 5 States in the USA and is pending in 5 others.
+The ‘Beagle Bill’ has been successfully passed in five States in the USA and is pending in five others.

 The Australian code for the care and use of animals for scientific purposes has included a provision since 2013 that ‘… opportunities to rehome animals should be considered wherever possible.’

-A person or facility shall after the completion of any testing or research involving an animal make a reasonable effort to offer the animal for adoption through a animal rescue, shelter organisation, or society.
+• A person or facility shall after the completion of any testing or research involving an animal make a reasonable effort to offer the animal for adoption through an animal rescue, shelter organisation, or society.

-Nothing in this section shall create an obligation upon such an organisation to accept any animal offered by a research facility for adoption.
+• There will be no obligation upon such organisations to accept any animal offered by a research facility for adoption.

-Recommended location of such an amendment: Either included as a purpose of the AWA 1999 Part 6 (s 80 (2) (b)) or included as an amendment to the mandatory content in a code of ethical conduct (s 88).
+• Recommended location of this proposed amendment: Either included as a purpose of the Animal Welfare Act 1999 Part 6 (s 80 (2) (b)) or included as an amendment to the mandatory content in a code of ethical conduct (s 88).